bsdpot/potluck/beast-of-argh/README.md

 # Dynamic inventory for scrape targets

-File-based scrape targets are configured for the following files, which you can copy in replacements to, or update on the system.
+File-based scrape targets are configured for the following files, which you can copy in replacements for, or update on the system.

 (assumes persistent storage mounted in)

+* /mnt/prometheus/targets.d/blackboxhosts.yml
 * /mnt/prometheus/targets.d/mytargets.yml
 * /mnt/prometheus/targets.d/postgres.yml
 * /mnt/prometheus/targets.d/minio.yml